 IALA is considering MASS as the operational, technological and regulatory level.
 The establishment of safe and secure environments in which MASS can operate can be assisted through the provision and adaption of AtoN, beneficial to MASS operations.

-MASS operations rely on positioning, digital data exchange capabilities, including developments in the VHF Data Exchange System (VDES), International Mobile Technologies (i.e. 4G and 5G), digital VHF Voice and satellite technologies and traffic managent and further shore site support.
+MASS operations rely on positioning, digital data exchange capabilities, including developments in the VHF Data Exchange System (VDES), International Mobile Technologies (i.e. 4G and 5G), digital VHF Voice and satellite technologies and traffic management and further shore site support.

 IALA provides guidance on AtoN that should be used to support MASS operations within this complex environment, including, but not limited to the:

-provision of AtoN: fixed and floating shore side electronic AtoN, , virtual AtoN, marking of physical AtoN using Synthetic AtoN
+provision of AtoN: fixed and floating shore side electronic AtoN, virtual AtoN, marking of physical AtoN using Synthetic AtoN

 transmission information: AtoN information, MSI, Meteorological and Hydrographic data (using Application Specific Messages (ASM) contained in IMO Circular SN.1/ 289 or other systems as may be developed)